-In our previous article about social media, we have described the 8 reasons why managers love social media and we have also debunked a few commonplace myths.
-In this new instalment we’ll look at the flip side of corporate social media perception, the negative one, and we will also discuss the rationale behind each of these arguments.
+Are they any good reasons why you should hate social media?
+This is the unabridged version of my article published at CBS news.
+In a previous article about social media, we have described the 8 reasons why managers love social media and we have also debunked a few commonplace myths.
+In this new instalment, we’ll look at the flip side of corporate social media perception, the negative one, and we will also discuss the rationale behind each of these arguments.

 - #3.
 Online negative buzz monitoring is often on most social media opponents’ radar screen too: I am flabbergasted by the ability of certain buzz monitoring software vendors who spread fear about the blogosphere around them to sell their wares.
 Often, if not always, the so-called Kryptonite Blogstorm example will be quoted.
 The very title sounds like a legend and indeed it is.
 The problem is that this example is grossly exaggerated.
 Traditional media influence can still be a lot more damaging than online media if you don’t take care.
 I can’t imagine the New York Times being treated as if it were a social media website.
-Once again, there is more opportunities than risk in social media (full story about what really happened is available here).
+Once again, there are more opportunities than risks in social media.

 - Firstly the cost of investing in social media is really negligible.